dipsywong98/arena/readme.md

 ### How to play

 1. Request for a Connect4 evaluation at the coordinator `https://cis2022-{sg or hk}-{individual or team}.herokuapp.com/`.
+(Connect4 dont have tryout endpoint, please use the coordinator for evaluation and result look up)
 2. The coordinator will ask Arena to play connect 4 with you.
 The Arena will `POST` to your `/connect4` endpoint with `battleId` in the body.